Chinese Medicine for Acne.

 Or email me at the clinic with the subject line "Skin"

-1. Heat Accumulation: This pattern is characterized by red, inflamed pimples, often with pus.
+1. Heat: This pattern is characterised by red, inflamed pimples that can also bleed easily.
 It signifies an excess of heat in the body, typically related to hormonal fluctuations or dietary factors.

-2. Dampness and Phlegm: This pattern manifests as greasy skin and pustules that are slow to heal.
-It is associated with poor digestion, leading to an accumulation of dampness and phlegm.
+2. Damp and Phlegm: This pattern manifests as greasy, or excessively oily skin and pustules that are slow to heal.
+It is associated with poor digestion.

-Because Chinese Medicine is a wholistic approach, it acknowledges each patient is different or individual and may have differing TCM patterns between two acne cases that seem exactly the same.
+Because Chinese Medicine is a whole-body approach, it acknowledges each patient is different or individual and may have differing TCM patterns between two acne cases that seem exactly the same.
 For example one patient might have a Heat pattern Acne and another patient could have a Dampness and Phlegm pattern.
-The practitioner's value is in making the precise diagnosis and then correct prescription of Chinese Medicine to follow each patient.
+My role is in making the precise diagnosis and then correct prescription of Chinese Medicine to follow each patient.

-1. Huang Lian Jie Du Tang: This herbal formula helps clear heat and toxins from the body, making it useful for addressing acne associated with heat accumulation.
+1. Huang Lian Jie Du Tang: This herbal formula helps clear heat and toxins from the body.

 2. Lian Qiao Bai Du Pian: This formula is effective for reducing inflammation, clearing heat, and resolving toxins.
 It's often used for cases of acne with signs of heat and dampness.